MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.FTest.md

 Returns the result of an F-test.
 An F-test returns the two-tailed probability that the variances in array1 and array2 are not significantly different.
 Use this function to determine whether two samples have different variances.
 For example, given test scores from public and private schools, you can test whether these schools have different levels of test score diversity.

+> [!IMPORTANT]
- **Important**  This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
+> This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
 This function is still available for compatibility with earlier versions of Excel.
 However, if backward compatibility is not required, you should consider using the new functions from now on, because they more accurately describe their functionality.
+>

-For more information about the new function, see the [F_Test](Excel.WorksheetFunction.F_Test.md) method.
+> For more information about the new function, see the [F_Test](Excel.WorksheetFunction.F_Test.md) method.

 ## Syntax